 - 4. A dog displaying signs of aggression will be subject to the rules in the official Indiana 4-H Aggressive Dog Policy, seen below. - 5.
 4-H members and their parent/guardian are responsible for the actions of their dogs.
-A parent/guardian MUST be present at ALL workshops and the Dog Show. - Excessive and/or inhumane treatment of a 4-H dog by a handler and/or family member will be grounds for disqualification of the 4-H exhibitor and will be asked to leave. - Exhibitors MUST attend at least 50% of available workshops in order to participate in the Dog Show.
-(There will be approx. 2-2 1⁄2 months of weekly workshops leading up to fair)
+A parent/guardian MUST be present at ALL workshops and the Dog Show. - 6.
+Excessive and/or inhumane treatment of a 4-H dog by a handler and/or family member will be grounds for participation only in the exhibition.